munificent/craftinginterpreters/book/types-of-values.md

 Since `parsePrecedence()` has already consumed the keyword token, all we need to do is output the proper instruction.
 We <span name="switch">look</span> at the token type to see which literal it was.
-With this, our front end can now compile Boolean and null literals to bytecode.
-Moving down the execution pipeline, we reach the interpreter:
+Our front end can now compile Boolean and null literals to bytecode.
+Moving down the execution pipeline, we reach the
+interpreter:

 <aside name="switch">